Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 **Samuel**: We decided to contact people who had shown an interest in the past in some way.
 We invited people to the panel with a popup in our app, and by sending email invites to some customers we had been in touch with before.

-**Annelie**: The first panel was a general panel, and there we recruited people that we had easy access to.
-It seemed like a good idea to make it as easy as possible to get started, and then recruit more focused panels.
-Our second panel is for a specific study about traffic across a major river, so there we invited customers who travel with our ferries.
+**Annelie**: The first panel was a general panel, and for that we recruited people we had easy access to.
+It seemed like a good idea to make it as easy as possible to get started, and then recruit more focused panels later on.
+Our second panel is for a specific study about traffic across a major river, so for that we invited customers who travel with our ferries across that river.

 ### What type of questions do you ask?